Reunited after decades: veteran proves the engraved rifle is his

 Quick Summary

-A veteran proved ownership of his engraved Lee-Enfield SMLE rifle by recalling its serial number from memory.
-The rifle, featuring WWI battle honors, was initially doubted by museum staff due to military regulations against defacing equipment.
+A veteran proved ownership of his engraved Lee-Enfield SMLE No. 1 Mk III* rifle by recalling its serial number from memory.
+Initially doubted due to military regulations against defacing equipment, his detailed knowledge of the rifle's battle honor engravings and his remarkable memory convinced museum staff.

 Chapters